bushrafatimakhan30/Road-Accident-Analysis/README.md

 # Business Problem:
 This Road Accident Dashboard for the year 2021-2022 fulfills the following requirements for Stakeholders:
 1) Primary KPIs:
-Total Casualties and Total accident values for Current year and YoY growth.
-Total Casualties by accident severity for Current year and YoY growth.
+Total Casualties and Total accident values for Current year and YoY growth, Total Casualties by accident severity for Current year and YoY growth.
 4) Secondary KPIs:
  Total Casualties with respect to vehicle type for Current year.